andersy005/xdev-projects/README.md

   just because its required to do a good job on our projects, but may not directly impact or even be associated with an existing project or campaign.

-- ***Project*** work is work on a specific project, tied to a measurable goal of that project.
+- ***Project*** work is work on a specific project, tied to a measurable goal (or goals) of that project.
 Most of our work should be project work.
+Projects should be scoped with the intention that they can be *fully completed* in a matter of 2-3 months (i.e., quarterly), but shorter projects are acceptable.

 This repository is meant to help organize and plan our *project* work.
 The intent is for each project to be described by a single document, a *Project Specification*